 In Sweden, you have the right to have an opinion on anything and say almost anything you want.
 You have the right to express yourself freely on the radio, TV and the Internet.
 The Fundamental Law on Freedom of Expression sets out these rights.
 It also describes what is not permitted, for example defaming or publicly insulting another person.

-The Law has emerged alongside the development of new media.
-Examples of possible offences against the Fundamental Law on Freedom of Expression include films with elements of sexual violence or threats to the security of the country through the publication of something involving treason or espionage.
+The Law has been extended alongside the development of new media.
+Examples of possible offences against the Fundamental Law on Freedom of Expression include films with elements of sexual violence or threats to the security of the country or society through the publication of something involving treason or espionage.

 Radio, TV, films and new media